Bryan-Az/Unsloth_LLM_Tools/supplemented_chat/README.md

 # Supplemented Chat Template

-In this section I'll be following Unsloth's chat tempplate documentation to implement the following tasks:
+In this section I'll be following Unsloth's chat template documentation to implement the following tasks:

 1. Classification
 2. Conversational chat